Rita Marley: The Wailers

-Upon Bob's return at the end of the summer of 1966, Bunny Wailer, Peter Tosh and Bob created their independent label Wail 'n' Soul'm, which released several Bob Marley and the Wailers, as well as Peter Tosh and the Wailers 45RPM single records including Bend Down Low, Hypocrites and Tosh's Dem Haffi Get a Beatin in 1966-1968.
+Upon Bob's return at the end of the summer of 1966, Bunny Wailer, Peter Tosh and Bob created their independent label Wail 'n' Soul'm, which released several records by Bob Marley and the Wailers, as well as Peter Tosh and the Wailers 45RPM single records including Bend Down Low, Hypocrites and Tosh's Dem Haffi Get a Beatin in 1966–1968.

 As Bunny was jailed in 1968 for cannabis possession, Rita joined the Wailers, replacing Bunny for a few months.
-It is at that time that The Wailers met U.S. singer Johnny Nash, who produced a series of Wailers rocksteady recordings.
-In April 1968 Nash's manager Danny Sims signed Peter Tosh, Bob, and Rita Marley to exclusive publishing, management, and production contracts in exchange for a few dollars and an opportunity to record in Kingston for the New York-based JAD label owned by Johnny Nash, musician Arthur Jenkins and Danny Sims.
+It is at that time that The Wailers met American singer Johnny Nash, who produced a series of Wailers rocksteady recordings.
+In April 1968 Nash's manager Danny Sims signed Tosh, Rita Marley and her husband, Bob Marley to exclusive publishing, management, and production contracts in exchange for a few dollars and an opportunity to record in Kingston for the New York-based JAD label owned by Johnny Nash, musician Arthur Jenkins and Sims.

-Musicians on this 1968 Wailers session feature Peter Tosh and the Marleys.
-Rita sang vocals on a dozen fine rocksteady and soul tracks, most of which were not issued at the time.
-New recordings of Bend Down Low and Mellow Mood got issued as a single in the U.S.A. under the name "Bob, Rita and Peter".
+Musicians on this 1968 Wailers session feature Tosh and the Marleys.
+Rita Marley sang vocals on a dozen fine rocksteady and soul tracks, most of which were not issued at the time.
+New recordings of Bend Down Low and Mellow Mood got issued as a single in the U.S. under the name "Bob, Rita and Peter".

 The original 1968 sessions including all of the original musicians — and without the horns — eventually surfaced on the Freedom Time album issued in 2003 by JAD's partner in France (55 Records) after producer Bruno Blum finally mixed them in Paris from the original four-track tapes.
-One song, "Play Play Play", features Rita Marley on lead vocals with harmonies sung by Peter and Bob.
-Another Rita Marley sung tune, "Lonely Girl", and a pop duet with Bob, "Milk Shake and Potato Chips", were finally released in 2003 on the Rebel JAD/55 long box set.
+One song, "Play Play Play", features Rita Marley on lead vocals with harmonies sung by Peter and Bob Marley.
+Another Rita Marley-sung tune, "Lonely Girl", and a pop duet with Bob, "Milk Shake and Potato Chips", were finally released in 2003 on the Rebel JAD/55 long box set.